davidoh-0808/ECommerce_SpringBoot_JS_CSS_AWS/README.md

-# gentlegourmet
-Gentle Gourmet, the Vegan E-commerce Play Project
+# Gentle Gourmet, the Vegan E-commerce Play Project

-# Page Demo
+## Page Demo (click the link for HQ clip)